esurovtsev/takeaway-game/README.md

 ## Goal
 The Goal is to implement a game with two independent units - the players - communicating with each other using an "API".
 Each player should run on its own as an independent component.
-The application should be build with keeping concepts of Domain Driven Design in mind, avoiding creating anemic domain model.
+The application should be built with keeping concepts of Domain Driven Design in mind, avoiding creating anemic domain model.
 Component should communicate via sending each other events.